davidmorton0/chemistry_quiz/README.md

 A Chemistry quiz website for students taking A-level Chemistry written using Ruby on Rails

+A production version can be found at: https://shocking-zombie-04284.herokuapp.com/

 ## Features

 - Randomly generated quizzes on: